manishkr1754/NIFTY50_Data_Analysis_NSETOOLS_NSEPY_Python/README.md

 11. **Portfolio Analysis :** Invest on All Gap Down Days
 12. **Sharpe Ratio Comparison :** Compare different investment strategies and risk adjusted returns

-# Problem Statement
-NIFTY50 Data Analysis from scratch (Data Extraction to Data Visualization)

-    Tasks to be performed:
-    1. Use nsetools/nsepy to download NSE/NIFTY50 data (daily data) for last 15 years.
-Use for loop and time sleep for 1 min
-    2. If possible, download the 1 year 5min data for NIFTY50
-    3. Data Visualization : plots to visualize the trends over the last one year and so.
-Go for cufflinks and plotly
-    4. How many times NIFTY gave a gap-up or gap-down opening and what dates
-    5. Add on column- (High-Low)
-    6. Add another column- (Movement from open)
-    7. "Perchange_prev_close"
-    8. Calculate 7days/14days/21 days/50 days and 200 days exponential moving averages
-    9. Plot the historical data (for one month for example) using candlesticks
-    10. Heikin aashi candle data( as separate df).
-Try to calculate using python code and create it as a function

 # Approach
 Extracted 15 years NIFTY50 data using **nsepy/nsetools**, performed **technical analysis**, used **Cufflinks** and **Plotly** for interactive **candlestick** and **Heikin Ashi charts**